Frequently Asked Questions

 What are the qualifications for receiving support?

 The requirements for receiving either a Graduate Assistantship or Graduate College Tuition Scholarship are as follows:

-- Possess a bachelor's degree from a regionally accredited institution.
+- Possess a bachelor's degree from a regionally accredited institution or an international institution recognized by that country’s ministry of education.

 - Have been admitted to graduate study at the University of Northern Iowa on a degree-track basis, either regular admission or provisional admission.
 The provisional admission must be for reasons other than grade point average.
 For regular admission, the student must hold a 3.00 overall undergraduate grade point average.

-- Be enrolled full-time and carry a minimum of 9 and a maximum of 12 on-campus graduate-level credit hours for each semester during the award.
-Audit, undergraduate, or courses offered through Continuing Education may not be used as part of the minimum load.
+- Be enrolled full-time and carry a minimum of 9 on-campus graduate-level credit hours for each semester during the award.
+Audited, undergraduate, and Guided Independent Study (correspondence) courses cannot be used as part of the minimum load for either a Graduate Assistantship or a Graduate College Tuition Scholarship.
+In addition, courses offered through Continuing Education cannot be used as part of the minimum load for a Graduate College Tuition Scholarship.